 IOW STEAM RAILWAY & NEWPORT

-New for 2021 is an included ride on the delightful Isle of Wight Steam Railway.
+Enjoy an included ride on the delightful Isle of Wight Steam Railway.
 Hauled by a vintage steam locomotive, enjoy the special 10-mile round trip of a bygone age with the evocative sounds and smells of puffing and hissing steam and a unique view of the island’s unspoilt countryside from restored Victorian and Edwardian carriages.
 There will be time to explore the quaint and lovingly restored station and depot at Havenstreet where you will the Train Story Discovery Centre as well as refreshment and toilet facilities.
 In the afternoon there will be some free time in the island’s main town, Newport.
 This historic town centres on two elegant squares with Georgian and Victorian architecture surrounding them, with the town’s quay a short distance away.
 This excursion will operate on a Tuesday (market day in Newport) for all tours except in October.

 RETURN TRANSFERS TO OSBORNE HOUSE

-Entrance to Osborne House is not included and cost approximately £19 per person in 2020.
+Entrance to Osborne House is not included and cost is approximately £19 per person in 2021.
 English Heritage members FOC.
 Built in the style of an Italian Villa, palatial Osborne House was the much-loved home of Queen Victoria and her family until she died here in 1901.
 Your driver may be able to make a brief stop at nearby Whippingham Church where Victoria and Albert were once regular members of the congregation.

 Last Day - After breakfast, join the mid-morning ferry back to the mainland and onwards to interchange.Back to top